RamezIssac/django-erp-framework/docs/source/tutorial/index.rst

 Sample ERP System Tutorial
 ==========================

-In this section we will create a sample erp project using Ra framework.
+In this section we will create a sample erp project using Django ERP framework.

 .. toctree::
     :maxdepth: 2